Arthur Townend: Career

-Arthur Townend practiced architecture from 1948 until his retirement in 1988.
+Townend practiced architecture from 1948 until his retirement in 1988.
 In 1948 he started his career as a draftsman for Louis Fabbro where he worked on the Sudbury St. Joseph's Health Centre.
 In 1955, Townend became partner at Fabbro's firm, which became Fabbro & Townend.
 He left the firm in 1964 and shortly after partnered with John Stefura to form the firm Townend and Stefura (now known as Bélanger Salach architecture).
 He is recognized as the architect partner in charge of many buildings in Sudbury ranging from civic to cultural public buildings, and 17 private residences.
 He was a member of the governing council of the Ontario Association of Architects.